BSEgit/shuffle-project/README.md

 ---

 ## Core Principles
-- **Obedience to Rules**: If you set a constraint, the system never cheats.
+- **Rigidity to Rules**: If you set a constraint, the system never cheats.
 - **Constraints as Creativity**: Rules are the spark, not the limitation.
 - **Transparency**: Every track shows *why* it was chosen.
 - **Personal First**: Built for individual empowerment.